 Frustrated with trying to sell your WordPress themes and products on ThemeForest?
 Keep getting rejected?
 Annoyed by the pricing?
 Want a higher cut?
+Or are you a buyer who wants other options besides what you see on ThemeForest?
 If you’re a designer of WordPress themes and templates, try selling your products on one of these ThemeForest alternatives instead.

 For some theme designers, it might seem like Envato’s popular marketplaces are their only option for earning a living online using their WordPress development skills.
 Play by the Envato rules, or don’t play at all.

 But it doesn’t have to be that way.
-In this article, we take a look at some alternative marketplaces for selling WordPress themes online.
+The fact is, there are tons of places where you can discover great WordPress themes that aren’t Envato.
+In this article, we take a look at some alternative marketplaces for selling (or buying) WordPress themes online.